 Generally, settling an estate necessitates an irrefutable appraisal report to acquire fair market value for the home to the satisfaction of the parties involved.
 We understand that in times like this, acquiring an appraisal report is the furthest thought from your mind.
 So, there's a chance the time an appraisal report is ordered will differ the date of death.
 Anderson Appraisal, LLC assures that we are comfortable with the procedures and requirements needed by revenue services to produce a retroactive appraisal with an effective date and fair market value estimate matching the date of death.
 The ethical obligations listed within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our staff to confidentiality, ensuring the strongest degree of privacy for all parties involved.

 The requirement of having a real estate appraisal when dealing with revenue services to show income when filing documents is often misunderstood by most people.

 One of the most important requirements in an appraisal is an appraiser-supported opinion of value in an exhaustive explanation as to how the appraiser came to his conclusion.
 Such a report will clearly demonstrate to the IRS that the numbers used are accurate and substantiated.

 Having a professional report from Anderson Appraisal, LLC gives the executor solid facts and figures to work with in going beyond IRS and Texas state agency requirements.
 There's no need to have anything but peace of mind when getting a report from Anderson Appraisal, LLC, because we will support it no matter what.

-An accurate report showing the appraiser's opinion of value is important to back the methods the appraiser used to come to his conclusions.
+A comprehensive report showing the appraiser's opinion of value is required to back the methods the appraiser used to come to his conclusions.